 03 of 06

-Once grilled, the corn can be eaten plain, slathered with butter, spritzed with lime juice, or cut from then tossed into a spicy grilled corn salad.
+Once grilled, the corn can be eaten plain, slathered with butter, spritzed with lime juice, or cut and then tossed into a spicy grilled corn salad.

 05 of 06